anmoldeepsingh04/anmoldeepsingh04.github.io/_projects/4_project.md

     <li>Implemented SGD (Stochastic Gradient Descent) with ADAM optimizer to improve model parameters</li>
     <li>Created the codebase in Python for the control system to maximize performance and minimize human interference in operations</li>
 </ul>
-●
-●
-● Created the codebase in Python for the control system to maximize performance and minimize human interference in operations

 ---